apache/nuttx/configs/sama5d3x-ek/README.txt

   - Loading Code into SRAM with J-Link
   - Writing to FLASH using SAM-BA
   - Creating and Using NORBOOT
-  - Running NuttX from NAND FLASH
+  - Running NuttX from SDRAM
   - Buttons and LEDs
   - Serial Consoles
   - Networking